 1 teaspoon butter for each flatbread

-bacon, finely chopped
+lardons or bacon, finely chopped

 1. Add yeast to the very warm water.
 Wait a few minutes and allow it to dissolve, and then stir gently until it’s completely incorporated into the water.